combatcody95/Redonestorage/README.md

 - 256k, 1024k, 4096k, and 16384k item storage disks and parts.
 - 16384K, 65536K, 262M, and 1048M fluid storage disks and parts.
 - Multiblock autocrafter with 78 patterns per Crafting Storage block.
-- Autocrafting task persistence across world saves.
 - Advanced Wireless Transmitter with Refined Storage range upgrades.
 - Super Wireless Grid with crafting, fluid, and autocrafting-monitor modes.
-- Refined Storage 2 Autocrafter Manager integration.
-- Connected textures for the multiblock structure.

 ## Required mods

 - Refined Storage

-## Migration notice

-The mod ID and resource namespace are `redonestorage`.
-Worlds made with earlier development builds that used `rebornstorage` will not automatically migrate.
-Back up the world and test the release in a separate instance first.

 ## Credits and attribution